parthenon-hpc-lab/athenapk/docs/turbulence.md

 https://doi.org/10.1051/0004-6361/200912437).
 - `accel_rms` root mean square value of the acceleration (controls the "strength" of the forcing field)
 - `num_modes` number of wavemodes that are specified in the `<modes>` section of the parameter file.
+The modes are specified manually as an explicit inverse FT is performed and only modes set are included (all others are assumed to be 0).
+This is done to make the global inverse FT possible without any expensive communication between blocks but this becomes excessively expensiv for large number of modes.
+Typically using a few tens of modes is a good choice in practice.
-In order to generate a full set of modes run the `inputs/generate_fmturb_modes.py` script and replace the corresponding parts of the parameter file with the output of the script.
+In order to generate a set of modes run the `inputs/generate_fmturb_modes.py` script and replace the corresponding parts of the parameter file with the output of the script.
 Within the script, the top three variables (`k_peak`, `k_high`, and `k_low`) need to be adjusted in order to generate a complete set (i.e., all) of wavemodes.
+Important, the `k_peak` in the script should match the `k_peak` set in the input file.
 Alternatively, wavemodes can be chosen/defined manually, e.g., if not all wavemodes are desired or only individual modes should be forced.